 Marketing to another business is a very different ball game than marketing to consumers.
 To start with, businesses have a lot more to consider when making purchases; businesses generally purchase in much larger volumes than consumers.
 This usually means a larger investment as well.

 As a result, marketing to businesses requires focusing on the features of your product or service and using logical arguments, rather than playing on emotions.
 Businesses need to know that your product holds a real business value.

 Businesses do not often take personal emotion into account when making organizational buying decisions.
-To cater to this, your marketing materials should be more in-depth and focus on how your product can help the business be more efficient, save money, etc.
+To cater to this, your marketing materials, including website development should be more in-depth and focus on how your product can help the business be more efficient, save money, etc.